Food and Agriculture Organization: Fisheries

-The work of the Fisheries and Aquaculture Department centers on the "Sustainable management and use of fisheries and aquaculture resource," embracing normative as well as operational activities, whether implemented from headquarters or from the field.
+The work of the Fisheries and Aquaculture Department centers on the "Sustainable management and use of fisheries and aquaculture resource", embracing normative as well as operational activities, whether implemented from headquarters or from the field.

+The FAO Code of Conduct for Responsible Fisheries was adopted in 1995.

 Statistics

 ESSG is an acronym for the Global Statistics Service, the major "section" of the United Nations' Food and Agriculture Organization - Statistics Division.
 It is responsible for updating and disseminating the FAOSTAT report.
 This offers free and easy access to data for 245 countries and 35 regional areas from 1961 through the most recent year available.
 Enhanced features include browsing and analysis of data, an advanced interactive data download, and enhanced data exchange through web services.

 The Land and Water Division maintains a database of global water statistics, Aquastat.
+The Fisheries and Aquaculture Division maintains a database of global Fisheries and Aquaculture statistics, FishStat.